If you’re not moving forward in digital content marketing, you are going backward.

 Make a content calendar the starting point for your content campaigns.

 Then, based on the calendar, you or your marketing team can keep track of the organization’s broader marketing activities.

 So, for example, you can decide when to push out and promote new products.
 In addition, you can work hard to ensure that all digital and promotional content aligns.

 5. Monitor and track your content metrics regularly

-When you set the goals and objectives of your digital content strategy, you must have defined the metrics with which you were going to measure the success of that strategy.
+When you set the goals and objectives of your website and of your digital content strategy, you must have defined the metrics with which you were going to measure the success of that strategy.

 All of them need to be monitored on a regular basis.